arbhassan/flask_blog/README.md

-An awesome blog web app written as a learning project to learn Python and Flask framework
+An awesome blog web app written in Python and Flask framework.

+Features:

+1. Authentication
+2. SQL Database.
+3. Pagination
+4. Email and Password Reset.